License agreement for the use of the MailUp Platform

 Subject matter

-The provision of an on-line digital platform that allows users to manage their marketing and on-line communication campaigns independently and directly, using different messaging channels as better defined in the Contract.
+The provision of an on-line digital platform that allows users to manage their marketing and on-line communication campaigns independently and directly, using different messaging channels as better defined in the Agreement.

 Duration of processing